 We know that not all people access or take up services in the same way and we want to try to take reasonable steps to accommodate these different needs, particularly for seldom heard people from groups protected by the Equality Act 2010, and the Health and Social Care Act 2012.

 The CCG is working hard to ensure not only that its services are appropriate and accessible for all members of our community, but that no one is disadvantaged or discriminated against by the services we put in place.

-Stoke-on-Trent will publish (no later than 31 January) an Annual Equality and Inclusion Publication to show what we are doing to routinely collect equality data and use this information to ensure that CCG services and employment opportunities are fair and accessible to all.
+Stoke-on-Trent will publish an Annual Equality and Inclusion Publication to show what we are doing to routinely collect equality data and use this information to ensure that CCG services and employment opportunities are fair and accessible to all.
 We also show how we are progressing on delivery of our agreed Equality Objectives.